Privacy and Security Enable or Disable Recall Snapshots in Windows 11

 Recall.png

-This tutorial will show you how to enable or disable the Recall snapshots feature for your account or all users in Windows 11 on Copilot+ PCs.
+This tutorial will show you how to enable or disable saving Recall snapshots for your account or all users in Windows 11 on Copilot+ PCs.

 You're always in control of what's saved as a snapshot.
-You can disable saving snapshots, pause temporarily, filter applications and websites, and delete your snapshots at any time.
+You can disable saving snapshots, pause temporarily, filter apps and websites, and delete your snapshots at any time.

 To help maintain your privacy, Recall processes your content locally on the Copilot+ PC and securely stores it only on your device.
 Snapshots are encrypted by Device Encryption or BitLocker, which are enabled by default on Windows 11.
 Recall doesn't share snapshots with other users that are signed into Windows on the same device.
 Microsoft can't access or view the snapshots.